bentoml/google-compute-engine-deploy/README.md

     ```bash
     $ python describe.py iristest
     ```
     Make sure you note down the external IP to which we will be making the requests.
+Once you have that to head over to port 5000 with that IP in the browser to see the swagger UI to try out the various endpoints or use curl to make requests.

 3. Make sample request against deployed service

     ```bash